vaskoGut/Learning/README.md

   7. ### this-meaning

-     1. This is keyword.
+     1. This is keyword refers to the context where a piece of code, such as a function's body, is supposed to run.
 It refers to different objects depending on how and where it used.
-The this keyword refers to the context where a piece of code, such as a function's body, is supposed to run.
      2. You can explicitly control or change the value of this using methods like .call(), .apply(), or .bind().
 For instance, using .bind() creates a new function with this permanently set to a specific value:
          ```javascript
             function greet() {